Custom Green River Canoe Multi-Day

 Immerse yourself into the beauty of the serene waters of lovely and remote Labyrinth Canyon, proposed as Wilderness by the Bureau of Land Management.
 This stretch, which runs from or near Green River to Mineral Bottom, Utah (adjacent to Canyonlands National Park) has been featured in many adventure travel magazines as a must do for both seasoned or beginner paddlers in canyon country.
 This calm water float trip is a favorite of our guides and this is our longest running multi-day trip.
 Since 1985, we have hosted countless school kids, "elderhostlers" and special custom trips for yoga and women's groups.

-Our trip starts in Green River, Utah with a motel stay and tour orientation at 7 pm the first night.
-After breakfast and a short visit to the John Wesley Powell Museum nearby, we head to the river, spending 5-7 days on the river depending on the launch point and trip.
-We take out early afternoon on the last day and return to Green River by 5 p.m.
+Our trip starts in Green River, Utah with a motel stay and tour orientation at 7:30 pm the first night.
+(Note: we can arrange a Moab start/lodging with adequate reservation notice if you prefer.)
+After breakfast and a short visit to the John Wesley Powell Museum nearby, we head to the river, spending 5-6 days on the river depending on the launch point and trip.
+We take out early afternoon on the last day and return to town by 5 p.m.
 Your lodging that night is on your own.

 Late spring and early autumn are the perfect times to take this trip – beautiful light, quieter days, comfortable weather.
 Learn about river life from the prehistoric Native Americans to 19th century fur trappers and outlaws, and 20th century miners and river runners.
 Stories about Major Powell's 1869 and 1871 expeditions highlight the week while short interpretive hikes and talks teach geology, riparian ecology and issues facing America's public lands.